ivanlukomskiy/jpeg_pack/README.md

 ![sample](public/sample.jpeg)

-The resulting image is fairly resistant to re-encoding given that original dimensions are preserved.
+It is fairly resistant to re-encoding given that original dimensions are preserved.

 All operations are done on the client-side in the browser.